-The City of Ely, Iowa is planning an upgrade to their drinking water and wastewater infrastructure.
+The City of Belmond, Iowa is planning an upgrade to their wastewater infrastructure.
 The city has applied for financial assistance through the State Revolving Fund (SRF) loan program to build the project.
 SRF is a program authorized by the Environmental Protection Agency (EPA) and administered by the Iowa Department of Natural Resources (DNR) in partnership with the Iowa Finance Authority.
 This project will not be receiving federal funds through SRF.